 - Avoid very large solid printed areas.
 Some shrinkage of the image is normal and this can cause distortion of the paper.

 Keep in mind that thermography can be expensive.
-It aren’t only the resin and the process itself that add to the cost, trimming thermographed sheets can also be more expensive.
+It isn’t only the resin and the process itself that add to the cost, trimming thermographed sheets can also be more expensive.

 Be careful when using thermography for stationery that is used in a laser printer or photocopier.
 The fuser in the printer or copier can cause the resin to melt again and damage the device.
 Laserproof thermography or laser thermo is a process in which the polymer powder is cured by UV light.
 Such thermographic prints can withstand the temperatures found in laser printers and photocopiers without damaging the device.